UX Arietis

 UX Arietis is a triple star system located in the northern zodiacal constellation of Aries.
 Based upon parallax measurements from the Gaia satellite, it is roughly 165 light years away.
+The star varies in brightness from magnitude 6.35 to 6.71, meaning it may be intermittently visible to the unaided eye under ideal dark-sky conditions.

-The primary, component Aa, is a variable star of the RS CVn type.
+In 1972, Robert E. Montle and Douglas S. Hall discovered that the star's brightness varies.
+It was given its variable star designation in 1973.
+The primary, component Aa, is the variable star, of the RS CVn type.
 The variability of the star is believed due to a combination of cool star spots and warm flares, set against the baseline quiescent temperature of the stellar atmosphere.
 The variability appears to be cyclical with a period of 8−9 years.
-The star varies in brightness from magnitude 6.35 to 6.71, meaning it may be intermittently visible to the unaided eye under ideal dark-sky conditions.

 A more distant companion, component C, shares a common proper motion and is at the same distance.
 It is another cool dwarf star with an estimated spectral class of K2.
 Any orbit is estimated to require over 100,000 years.